 Heavy trucking will take a hit with 80% to 100% of nearly 1.7 million drivers’ jobs automated.

-The White House said, earlier this week that nearly 3.1 million drivers working today could have their jobs automated by autonomous vehicles.
+The White House said this week that nearly 3.1 million drivers working today could have their jobs automated by autonomous vehicles.

-However, as reported by Dave Gershgorm of Quartz, the government didn’t specify when this when this automation could occur.
+However, as reported by Dave Gershgorm of Quartz, the government didn’t specify when this automation could occur.